ILLUSTRATION BY FIKI. © 2025 ISI.BIBLE

 [1] You will also notice that false teachings often travel as a pack, like the “wolves” who teach them—where you find one false teaching, you will almost always find others along with it from the same church, sect, group, or denomination.

 [2] The basis for the “Sinner’s Prayer” false teaching seems to come from misinterpreting Romans 10:9–10, 13.
-The “wolves” take that verse in isolation while completely ignoring other instructions given in Scripture regarding how we are saved, and they also take it to literally just mean speaking the name of Jesus (i.e., saying a prayer to be saved).
+The “wolves” take those verses in isolation while completely ignoring other instructions given in Scripture regarding how we are saved, and they also take it to literally just mean speaking the name of Jesus (i.e., saying a prayer to be saved).
 However, “calling on the name of the Lord” actually entails much more than that.
 It means to obey all of God’s instructions and commandments on how we are to be born again (hear, believe, repent, confess, and be baptized by immersion) and also on how we are to live our lives subsequently (obedience, works, perseverance), for “the sum” (Psa 119:160) of Scripture is truth—as I have been explaining to you throughout this book.

 [3] See the chapter “The Role of Works.”